 BY AIR | 1h 15m (direct flight)

-Flights from Istanbul to Cappadocia
+Flights from Istanbul to Cappadocia (best way)

 Cappadocia flights from Istanbul are easy to come by.
 Airlines like Turkish Airlines, Pegasus Airlines and SunExpress will be your main carriers.
 It is common to get from Istanbul to Cappadocia through the Sabiha Gokcen Airport (SAW) in Istanbul which offers most of Turkey’s domestic flight itineraries.